isc-konstanz/OpenPCharge/README.md

 emonmuc remove pcharge
 ~~~

-This shell command will set up the driver, as instructed in the [setup script](setup.sh).
+This shell command will automatically set up the driver.
 If there is the need to manually install the driver, the separate [installation guide](docs/LinuxInstall.md) may be followed.

 ## 2 Development